Disability, Technology, Art, Ethnography, Activism, and Access

 Anthropology

-The Berkeley Disability Lab (https://disabilitylab.berkeley.edu/) has been working on several projects involving disability, technology, art, activism, and access in the Bay Area.
-We welcome students from all fields of the university (arts, engineering, social sciences, communications, CS, design, music, architecture, etc.), and people with personal experience of disability or exclusion are particularly welcome.
+The Berkeley Disability Lab (https://disabilitylab.berkeley.edu/) has been involved in several projects surrounding disability, technology, art, activism, and access in the Bay Area.
+We welcome students from all fields of the university (arts, engineering, social sciences, communications, CS, design, music, architecture, etc.).
+People with personal experience of disability or exclusion are particularly welcome.

 Role: Tasks include: